outpoints/CS-RichPresence/README.md

 Known issues:
-Higher than normal CPU usage when CS2 hasn’t been detected.
+Higher than normal CPU usage when CS2 hasn’t been detected for the first time.

 Credit to [pypresence](https://github.com/qwertyquerty/pypresence) and [csgo-gsi-python](https://github.com/Erlendeikeland/csgo-gsi-python) for the foundation of the project :)